annaspiers/spatial-data_mapping_RLadies/README.md

 # spatial-data_mapping_RLadies
-Materials for workshop on spatial data and mapping in R for RLadies Boulder on 8 June 2021
+Materials for workshop on spatial data and mapping in R for RLadies Boulder on 10 August 2021

 RLadies advertisement:
 ***From csv to slippy map: intro to spatial data in R***